Top 10 Traditional British Dishes

 Lunches that relied on cheese rather than meat protein were associated with rural poverty in the late 1870s.
 Skimmed milk cheese, with some lard and butter, was a good source of fat and protein.
 The main source of farmers at that time, was when they did not have enough financial ability to access expensive foods and spices.

 The plowman’s lunch became popular in England in the 1970s, and in 1983 writer Ian McEwan even made a film about it.
-In traditional British dining culture, beer, bread and cheese have been served in pubs for centuries in England, where the saltiness of the cheese is said to enhance the “pleasure of the beer”.
+In traditional British dish culture, beer, bread and cheese have been served in pubs for centuries in England, where the saltiness of the cheese is said to enhance the “pleasure of the beer”.

 -